mathusanm6/Project-WORT/README.md

 - [x] Displaying in-game information (flag status, capture zone status, etc.)
 - [x] Displaying the game status (game in progress, game over, etc.)

+#### Rasptank <-> Dashboard Communication

+We had to implement a communication system between the Rasptank and the dashboard.
+We chose to use the MQTT protocol, which is lightweight and well-suited for IoT applications.

+The camera stream is sent via a WebSocket connection, which is more efficient for video streaming.
+The `pygame` interface gets the stream through HTTP requests and displays it in the dashboard.

+#### Rasptank <-> Game Server Communication

+We also had to use the MQTT protocol to communicate with the game server.
+The game server sends the game state and receives the Rasptank's status.

+### Additional Gimmicks We Implemented

+- [x] A battery level indicator on the dashboard for the Rasptank.
+- [x] DualSense controller feedback (vibration) and light bar color change when:
+  - The Rasptank is hit
+  - The Rasptank is in the capture zone
+  - The Rasptank is carrying the flag
+  - The Rasptank moves based on the speed mode and turn type
+- [x] Fine-tuned the rumble effect of the DualSense controller to match the Rasptank's movement and overall experience.
+- [x] QR code scanning on command using `O Button` using the controller.

 ## Contributors